mouseSpaz/mousespaz.com/roadmap.md

 Please feel free to file issues on this repository if you have questions, concerns or suggestions.

 ## mouseSpaz.com
 mouseSpaz was established in 2005 or thereabouts.
-Since that time the organization has competed at the top levels of the sport
+Since that time the organization has competed at the top levels of the sport and remained 100% focused on the game and it's players.

+This repository represents an effort by Sh3nl0ng take all of his experiences and knowledge from his time competing in CS:GO and create tailor-made solutions ranging from in-game practice modes, strategy analytics in tandem with supplemental written and video documentation in the form of articles and wiki entries.

 ### Primary Missions
 * Be a focused and constructive environment using minimal necessary policing.